dewaka/dewaka.github.io/_posts/2018-04-01-fish-shell-configuration.md

 while now, but never made the transition because I missed a couple of power tools and configurations which didn't work in the quite the same way on fish.

+After giving fish shell configuration another go, I found that I could configure fish to match the functionality of my current zsh configuration with some new features and niceties which comes with a [_modern shell_](https://fishshell.com/).

+This post is about how I went about configuring fish shell for my usage patterns.

 ## Installing and managing fish plugins

 Fish shell comes with powerful autocompletion and other conveniences out of the